Bullfighting: Cultural aspects

-Many supporters of bullfighting regard it as a deeply ingrained, integral part of their national cultures; in Spain, bullfighting is nicknamed la fiesta nacional ("the national fiesta."
-Notice that fiesta can be translated as celebration, festival, party among other words).
+Many supporters of bullfighting regard it as a deeply ingrained, integral part of their national cultures; in Spain, bullfighting is nicknamed la fiesta nacional ("the national fiesta").
 The aesthetic of bullfighting is based on the interaction of the man and the bull.
 Rather than a competitive sport, the bullfight is more of a ritual of ancient origin, which is judged by aficionados based on artistic impression and command.

 American author Ernest Hemingway wrote of it in his 1932 non-fiction book Death in the Afternoon: "Bullfighting is the only art in which the artist is in danger of death and in which the degree of brilliance in the performance is left to the fighter's honor."
 Bullfighting is seen by some as a symbol of Spanish national culture.

 The bullfight is regarded as a demonstration of style, technique, and courage by its participants and as a demonstration of cruelty and cowardice by its critics.
 While there is usually no doubt about the outcome, the bull is not viewed by bullfighting supporters as a sacrificial victim — it is instead seen by the audience as a worthy adversary, deserving of respect in its own right.

 Those who oppose bullfighting maintain that the practice is a sadistic tradition of torturing and killing a bull amidst pomp and pageantry.
 Supporters of bullfights, called "aficionados", claim to respect the bulls, that the bulls live better than other cattle, and that bullfighting is a grand tradition, a form of art important to their culture.

 Women in bullfighting

+In nineteenth-century Spain, Martina García stood out among female bullfighters as one of the few who sometimes fought bulls alongside men.

-Conchita Cintrón was a Peruvian female bullfighter who began her career in Portugal before being active in Mexican and other South American bullfights.
+Conchita Cintrón was a Peruvian female bullfighter who began her career in Portugal before being active in Mexican and South American bullfights.
 Patricia McCormick began bullfighting as a professional Matadora in January 1952, and was the first American to do so.
 Bette Ford was the first American woman to fight on foot in the Plaza México, the world's largest bullfight arena.

-In 1974, Angela Hernandez (also known as Angela Hernandez Gomez and just Angela), of Spain, won a case in the Spanish Supreme Court allowing women to be bullfighters in Spain; a prohibition against women doing so was put in place in Spain in 1908.
+In 1974, Ángela Hernández (also known as Ángela Hernández Gómez and just Ángela), of Spain, won a case in the Spanish Supreme Court allowing women to be bullfighters in Spain; a prohibition against women doing so was put in place in Spain in 1908.
 Cristina Sánchez de Pablos, of Spain, was one of the first female bullfighters to gain prominence; she debuted as a bullfighter in Madrid on 13 February 1993.